hackclub/hackclub/workshops/pcb_level_2/README.md

 ### Ground Plane

 A ground plane is a large continuous chunk of copper on a layer.
 It creates a low impedance i.e. clean and easy path for ground current to return.
-Having an adjacent ground plane also reduces the interference between parallel traces.
+(Because physics) Having an adjacent ground plane also reduces the interference between parallel traces.
 More complex 4 layer boards might even have a plane for VCC power.
 In this board, the ground plane will take up all the unoccupied space on the `B.Cu` layer.

 ![](34.png)